 Treatment of almost all medical conditions has been affected by the COVID-19 pandemic.
 NICE has issued rapid update guidelines in relation to many of these.
 This guidance is changing frequently.
 Please visit https://www.nice.org.uk/covid-19 to see if there is temporary guidance issued by NICE in relation to the management of this condition, which may vary from the information given below.

 This article deals with two of the three most common chest deformities: pectus excavatum (funnel chest) and pectus carinatum (pigeon chest).
-The third common chest deformity is due to scoliosis.
-See separate Scoliosis and Kyphosis article.
+The third commonest chest deformity is due to scoliosis.
+See the separate Scoliosis and Kyphosis article.

 Pectus excavatum (funnel chest)

 This is thought to be caused by an abnormality of connective tissue, which results in depression of the sternum.
 It is sometimes associated with Marfan's syndrome and Ehlers-Danlos syndrome.
 Most cases are recognised at birth or within the first two years of life.

 Attribution-ShareAlike 3.0 Unported, (CC BY-SA 3.0), via Wikimedia Commons

 Pectus excavatum is a congenital anomaly.
 It is the most common deformity of the anterior chest in children and is present in between 1 in 300-400 live births.
 There is a 4:1 male-to-female ratio.
 It is thought to be an inherited condition.

 - Radio-imaging with CXR is the first-line investigation.

 - Two clinical methods have also been developed here in assessing the severity of pectus excavatum: